 Traverse City is a town of approximately 15,000 in northwestern Michigan.
 The area is a popular year-round vacation spot for Michiganders and Midwesterners, and in recent years, it’s gained increased nationwide notoriety.
 With its advantageous position on the shores of Grand Traverse Bay, Traverse City is the outdoor and nature lover’s dream.
 In addition, there is abundant history and culture, as well as robust dining and craft beverage scenes.
 There is plenty of room left for family fun, and the following are my top 5 picks for family-friendly things to do in and around Traverse City, Michigan.

-1. Sleeping Bear Dunes National Lakeshore
+1. Visiting Sleeping Bear Dunes National Lakeshore

 Traverse City and Sleeping Bear Dunes have become almost synonymous in recent years.
 The National Lakeshore is actually about 30 miles from Traverse City but you can’t visit the area and NOT go to Sleeping Bear Dunes.
 Standing atop the 450-foot bluffs above Lake Michigan, it’s easy to forget that you’re in the Midwest.
 The deep blue expanse extending beyond the shore resembles a deep ocean more than one of the Great Lakes.
 The National Park Service unit traces its roots back to early Native American cultures; today, visitors are invited to enjoy the natural beauty, 100 miles of hiking trails, northern hardwood and conifer forests, inland lakes, and abandoned farmsteads.

-2. Grand Traverse Lighthouse
+2. How to See the Grand Traverse Lighthouse

 Traverse City sits at the base of two peninsulas: Leelanau and Old Mission.
 At the very tip of Leelanau Peninsula, in Leelanau State Park, is Grand Traverse Lighthouse.
 Built in 1852, Grand Traverse Lighthouse is listed in the National Register of Historic Places.
 Visitors may take a self-guided tour through the living quarters of the lighthouse, which looks much the same as it did a century ago when it was occupied by its keeper and his family.
 On the upper level of the lighthouse is a short but steep ladder which leads to the top and to spectacular views of Lake Michigan and Grand Traverse Bay.

-3. Cherry Republic
+3. Take the family to Cherry Republic

 As mentioned above, the Traverse City area is a hot destination for craft beverage lovers.
 Of-drinking-age adults can spend days sampling all the wine, beer, and distilled liquors crafted in the region.
 Thanks to Cherry Republic, the kids are not to be left out of the beverage-tasting.
 There is a Family Tasting Room, complete with soda taps and a “bartender”, where children of all ages can sample Cherry Republic’s homemade sodas.
 It’s comical to watch kids try to imitate the adults, taking small sips, swirling the beverages around, and deciding which sodas they like best.
 A note to parents about Cherry Republic’s sodas: they’re all made with pure Michigan beet sugar and are caffeine-free.